thumbnail

 Julius Caesar

-Day of the year in which he was assassinated
+Day of the year in which the above was assassinated

 March 15th